liverwust/blog/_drafts/kde-configuration.md

 * *Focus* -> *Dialog Parent*
 * *Focus* -> *Dim Screen for Administrator Mode*

+### Screen Edges

+Add the *Application Launcher* action to the lower-left corner of the screen.
+Clear all other corner/edge actions.

 ### Screen Locking

 Change from 5 min to 10 min.